 During law school, you may begin to develop a sense of the field of law in which you would like to practice.
 But you may eventually find yourself in a practice area you had not considered during law school.
 A broad preparation touching on several fields provides flexibility to respond to career opportunities as they arise.

-The following subject-area pages give guidance on how you, as a UST Law student, might choose upper-level courses to prepare for careers in particular fields of law.
-The pages identify--and you should enroll in --both (1) "doctrinal and theory" courses that offer thorough grounding in the concepts students will draw on throughout their legal careers and (2) "experiental/simulation" courses that offer direct experiences in the varying skills students need to practice law successfully.
-These pages also identify other resources that UST Law offers in the various subject areas: faculty teaching/writing in the area, joint degree and other programs, student organizations, and selected alumni practicing in the area.
+The following subject-area pages give guidance on how you might choose upper-level courses to prepare for a career in a particular field of law.
+The pages identify both: doctrinal and theory courses that offer thorough grounding in the concepts you will draw on throughout your legal career, and experiential/simulation courses that offer direct experiences in the varying skills you need to practice law successfully.
+These pages also identify other resources UST School of Law offers in the various subject areas: faculty teaching/writing in the area, joint degree and other programs, student organizations, and selected alumni practicing in the area.
 The pages will develop and contain more and more resources, so please return to them regularly to see new information.
-Although UST Law offers a broad general curriculum instead of formal "concentrations" or "certificates," these pages should give "one-stop" guidance and resources for students who are considering focusing in particular areas.

 |Business and Corporate Law||General Practice|